Giminosk/recipe-generation/report.md

 The goal is to introduce a model that would be capable of generating new recipes based on a user's input ingredients.

-Basing on Eat-PIM and FlavorGraph generated embeddings, the input user's ingredients would result in a FlowGraph, presenting the recipe proposed by the model.
+Based on Eat-PIM and FlavorGraph generated embeddings, the input user's ingredients would result in a FlowGraph, presenting the recipe proposed by the model.

 ## Project source code